 The Opgal system is the recommended brand for those looking for quality, and service that easily surpasses other leading companies in the thermal imaging market.
 The developers at Opgal constantly strive to remain at the cutting edge of new technological developments in the field, building on their existing knowledge base to continue developing new features and better operability.
 Opgal combines practicality, innovation and the highest quality technologies to build and improve on our work, our international success serving as proof that our products have set a new global standard.

 What type of optics do you offer?

-Opgal offer a variety of optics ranging from athermal lenses with fixed focus, dual field of view lenses (wide and narrow FOV) and continuous motorized lenses that can offer extreme zoom capabilities while maintaining low weight and power consumption.
+Opgal offer a variety of thermal imaging optics ranging from athermal lenses with fixed focus, dual field of view lenses (wide and narrow FOV) and continuous motorized lenses that can offer extreme zoom capabilities while maintaining low weight and power consumption.

 Are the thermal camera systems made by Opgal export controlled?

 Some of the thermal camera systems manufactured by Opgal require an export license as any camera above 9Hz is controlled technology under the Wassenaar Arrangement.
 Since we manufacture our thermal cameras in Israel – we are US ITAR free (International Traffic in Arms Regulations) although we still adhere to the Israeli export control policy.